 The Nikon COOLPIX B600 is passable for landscape photography.
 Its focal range should give you enough flexibility to capture both wide-angle and close-up shots, though the inability to adjust aperture or shutter speed and the inability to shoot RAW images are big limitations for the camera in this particular use case.
 It's comfortable to operate for the most part, though its fixed screen and lack of a viewfinder can make it a challenge to shoot from unconventional angles.

 The Nikon COOLPIX B600 is acceptable for sports and wildlife photography.
 Its maximum burst shooting speed isn't particularly fast, but it does clear its buffer very quickly, so you don't have to wait too long before firing off another burst.
 Its long maximum focal length also helps in capturing clear photos of far-away subjects.
 Its optical stabilization feature also helps reduce camera shake when shooting at longer zoom lengths.
-There are also photo modes that you can use to help capture shots of fast-moving subjects, but we don't currently test these functions.
+There are also photo modes that you can use to help capture shots of fast-moving subjects.
 Unfortunately, you can't adjust shutter speed or aperture manually, which is quite limiting.
 Its autofocus system also struggles to maintain focus on moving subjects.

 The Nikon COOLPIX B600 isn't for vlogging.
 Its fixed screen doesn't allow you to monitor yourself as you record, and its bulky design can make it a little impractical to carry handheld for long periods.
 It's also incapable of shooting 4k video.
 On the plus side, its optical stabilization feature helps it do a great job of smoothing out camera shake in FHD video.